MathurinD/MathurinD.github.io/_pages/cv.md

 Work experience
 ======
-* 2021 - today Bioinformatician in the group <a href="https://www.molgen.mpg.de/166100/Gene-Regulation-and-Systems-Biology-of-Cancer">Gene Regulation and System Biology of Cancer</a>, Max Plank Institute for Molecular Genetics, Berlin.
+* 2021 - present    Bioinformatician in the group <a href="https://www.molgen.mpg.de/166100/Gene-Regulation-and-Systems-Biology-of-Cancer">Gene Regulation and System Biology of Cancer</a>, Max Plank Institute for Molecular Genetics, Berlin.
-    * Design and analysis of a CROPseq dataset in paediatric cancer cell lines (B-ALL, ES, HB)
+    * Design and analysis of a CROPseq dataset in paediatric cancer cell lines (B-cell precursor Acute Lymphocytic Leukemia, Ewing Sarcoma, Hepatoblastoma)
     * Design and analysis of a dropout screen with drug treatments in paediatric cancer cell lines
     * Maintenance and development of sequencing pipelines
+    * Mechanistic modelling of paediatric cancers
 * 2015 - 2021       PhD Reverse engineering signalling networks in neuroblastoma in the group of <a href='http://sys-bio.net'>Computationnal Modelling in Medicine</a>, Humboldt-Universität zu Berlin and Charité Universitätsmedizin, Berlin.
     * Development of the R/C++ package <a href="https://github.com/molsysbio/STASNet">STASNet</a>
-    * Perturbation of a panel of neuroblastoma cell lines with targeted therapies
+    * Perturbation of a panel of Neuroblastoma cell lines with targeted therapies
-    * Modelling of cell line signalling
+    * Modelling of Neuroblastoma and Colo-Rectal Cancer cell lines signalling

 Education
 ======
 * 2012 - 2015  M.S in Molecular and Cellular Biology with a specialisation in Bioinformatics, École Normale Supérieure and UPMC, Paris.
 * 2010 - 2012  Classes préparatoires aux Grandes Ecoles BCPST , Hoches, Versailles.

 Skills
 ======
 * Tissue culture
 * Sequencing on Illumina sequencers
-* Single cell sequencing
+* Single cell sequencing library preparation
     * <a href="https://www.10xgenomics.com/products/single-cell-gene-expression">10X</a>
     * <a href="https://www.parsebiosciences.com/products/evercode-whole-transcriptome">Evercode</a>
 * Programming
     * R/tidyverse
     * python
     * C/C++

 Publications
 ======